rootsongjc/awesome-cloud-native/README.md

 - [container-transform](https://github.com/micahhausler/container-transform) - Transforms docker-compose, ECS, and Marathon configurations.
 - [cost-model](https://github.com/kubecost/cost-model) - Cross-cloud cost allocation models for workloads running on Kubernetes.
 - [crashcart](https://github.com/oracle/crashcart) - CrashCart: sideload binaries into a running container.
-- [cri-tools](https://github.com/kubernetes-sigs/cri-tools) - CLI and validation tools for Kubelet Container Runtime Interface (CRI) .
+- [cri-tools](https://github.com/kubernetes-sigs/cri-tools) - CLI and validation tools for Kubelet Container Runtime Interface (CRI).
+- [Datree](https://github.com/datreeio/datree) - CLI tool that automatically scans Kubernetes manifests and Helm charts to ensure they follow best practices as well as your organization’s policies.
 - [devspace](https://github.com/devspace-cloud/devspace) - Cloud Native Software Development with Kubernetes and Docker - simply run "devspace up" in any of your projects and start coding directly on top of Kubernetes (works with minikube, self-hosted and cloud-based clusters).
 - [docker-elk](https://github.com/deviantony/docker-elk) - The ELK stack powered by Docker and Compose.
 - [docker-pushrm](https://github.com/christian-korneck/docker-pushrm) - A Docker CLI plugin that that lets you push the README.md file from the current directory to Docker Hub.
 Also supports Quay and Harbor.